 Residents who are granted additional protected time for research activities have a portion of their salary covered by the R25 grant, proportionate to the amount of time protected.
 This privilege comes with some professional responsibilities (e.g., grant reporting, etc.) that are required to maintain good standing and remain eligible for future salary support.

-Limited additional funds are available through the residency’s R25 grant to any resident (RCP or otherwise) to be used toward sanctioned research activities or to meet approved training benchmarks.
+Limited additional funds are available through the residency’s R25 grant for RCP residents to be used toward sanctioned research activities or to meet approved training benchmarks.
 To optimize use of program funds, requests for research funding support will be approved only if (1) they demonstrably help the resident meet current training goals and (2) are not more appropriately covered by other sources of funding, including the participating department or the mentor.
-Eligible activities include attending meetings where the resident is presenting work (or would demonstrably bring the resident closer to a research training goal); attending courses or workshops that are not available through less costly equivalents (e.g., from other lab members, readings, online material, auditing, etc.); purchasing some lab supplies; poster printing, etc. The RCP staff is available and eager to help residents find financial solutions to issues that arise during their research, including finding alternatives to direct support from the R25.
+Eligible activities include attending meetings where the resident is presenting work (or would demonstrably bring the resident closer to a research training goal); attending courses or workshops that are not available through less costly equivalents (e.g., from other lab members, readings, online material, auditing, etc.); purchasing some lab supplies; paying for a portion of a Research Assistant’s salary; poster printing, etc. The RCP staff is available and eager to help residents find financial solutions to issues that arise during their research, including finding alternatives to direct support from the R25.

 Collaboration and Community